Lake District Scrambling Guiding

 Find some typically asked questions below.
 If you can’t find what you’re looking for contact us here, or check our more comprehensive FAQ page.

 • We provide all the essential climbing equipment, including harnesses, helmets, ropes, and technical gear.
-The only thing you’ll need to bring are your own mountaineering boots, along with suitable clothing, food, and drink.
+You’ll need to bring your own mountaineering boots, along with suitable clothing (plenty of warm clothing including waterproof trousers and jacket), food, and drink.

-We’re usually out in the mountains for around eight hours each day, so make sure to pack a good lunch, some snacks, and at least a litre of water.
+We’re usually out in the mountains for eight hours each day, so make sure to pack a good lunch, some snacks, and at least a litre of water to keep yourself energised.

 If you’d like advice on what clothing to bring, feel free to get in touch or check out our kit lists.